-Since the relaxation time is much smaller than the decay time, a CO2 molecule in the absorption phase collides many times with the surrounding 80% nitrogene N2 molecules and 19% oxygen O2 molecules, as well as with infra-red-active water-vapor H2O molecules.
+Since the relaxation time is much smaller than the decay time, a CO2 molecule in the absorption phase collides many times with surrounding 79% nitrogen N2 molecules and 20% oxygen O2 molecules, as well as with infra-red-active H2O vapor molecules.

-The CO2 molecule loses the surplus energy before it has been built up completely for emission.
+The CO2 molecule loses the surplus energy before it has been built up completely for re-emission.

 The CO2 molecule is said to be thermalized, the surplus energy goes to the bulk of the molecules of the atmosphere.
-The exchanged energy has lost its CO2 identity, it uses H2O frequencies of radiation to outer space according to figure 6.
+The exchanged energy has lost its CO2 identity, the broad band of H2O frequencies is used for LW radiation towards outer space according to figure 6.

-According to Pangburn at lower altitudes all the CO2 radiation is thermalized but at higher heights some back-thermalization takes place.
 See figure 4 and Pangburn blog [2] for further details.

 The phenomenon has been confirmed to the author by le Pair [3].
-In the stack model we can take into account the results of Pangburn, by claiming that from the Prevost flux in figure 3 of 46 W/m, a fraction alfatherm =28/46 = 0.61 is thermalized and radiated to outer space by the water vapor molecules according to figure 6.
+In the stack model we can take into account the results of Pangburn, by claiming that from the Prevost flux in figure 3 of 46 W/m, a fraction 18 W/m is thermalized and radiated towards outer space by the broad water vapor H2O frequency band according to figure 6.

-Figure 9 with alfatherm =0.61 give the results between ftotCO2=0 up to ftotCO2 = 1 with thermalization.
+Figure 9 with a thermalization of qtherm = $18 \text{ W/m}^2$ gives results for ftotCO2=0 up to ftotCO2 = 1.